US STOCKS-Wall Street ends higher after bounce in oil prices

 By Noel Randewich

-NEW YORK, April 14 (Reuters) - The Dow and S&P 500 ended higher on Tuesday, helped by energy stocks and quarterly earnings reports that topped modest expectations following worries about a strong dollar.
+NEW YORK, April 14 (Reuters) - The Dow and S&P 500 ended higher on Tuesday, helped by energy stocks and March-quarter earnings reports that topped modest expectations following worries about a strong dollar.

 Shares of Exxon Mobil, Chevron and other energy companies followed crude higher after a forecast that U.S. shale oil output in May would record its first monthly decline in more than four years.
 The S&P 500 energy index jumped 1.77 percent.